BLOCKS-OS/FLIP-OS/README.md

 ## Introduction

-Blocks-OS is an open-source operating system made from scratch purely for educational purposes or to understand how an OS works.
+Flip-OS is an open-source operating system made from scratch purely for educational purposes or to understand how an OS works.
 An end-user can work on the project to gain a deeper understanding of the computer itself, experiencing first-hand how such concepts actually manifest themselves in their own computers.

 There are several key advantages to such a project over a higher-level project that isolates students from the machine:
 1. Students gain a deeper understanding of the computer itself.